 Outage #3 – GitHub was inaccessible… Again.
 June 29, 2020

 GitHub seems to be down a lot more since its $7.5 billion acquisition by Microsoft.
 The reasons have not been disclosed, and we can only speculate on the causes.
 Maybe it has something to do with integrating GitHub infrastructure with Microsoft systems.
 Maybe it’s because GitHub has been moving faster and adding more features.
 In any case, it’s been almost two years since the acquisition, and users are noticing more sustained periods of downtime at GitHub.
-Our independent analysis of the GitHub status page confirms that the outages became more frequent over the past two years.
+Our independent analysis of the GitHub status page confirms that the outages have become more frequent over the past two years.

 Microsoft is working hard to turn GitHub into an even better place for developers than it was before.
 The Redmond giant made all of the paid plans more affordable earlier this year and offered some key features for free to place more tools at the disposal of IT professionals.
-Microsoft, Apple, AWS, Google, Facebook and thousands of other companies use GitHub to store and run their code repositories, so its uptime is of utmost importance.
+Microsoft, Apple, AWS, Google, Facebook, and thousands of other companies use GitHub to store and run their code repositories, so its uptime is of utmost importance.

 Nevertheless, GitHub was down for two hours on June 29, 2020.
 The entire website and its services were inaccessible, so many developers were not even able to push code or deploy their apps due to the number of GitHub integrations that were unresponsive.
 Naturally, this caused a major backlash and caused GitHub to introduce a monthly availability report in addition to its status page, providing detailed explanations of the reasons and outcomes of every outage.